-'Half a million' stage protests in Romania to demand new regime's ouster | The Japan Times
+As protests grow and despite U-turn, Romanian prime minister refuses to quit | The Japan Times

 That push saw almost 2,000 people convicted for abuse of power between 2014 and 2016, and a serving prime minister, five ministers, 16 lawmakers and five senators go on trial.

-Critics say that one beneficiary — although he himself denied this — would be Liviu Dragnea, the powerful head of the PSD who helped the party win a resounding election victory only in December.
+Critics say that one beneficiary — although he himself denied this — will be Liviu Dragnea, the powerful head of the PSD who helped the party win a resounding election victory only in December.

 Dragnea is already barred from serving in government because of a conviction for voter fraud, and he is currently on trial for alleged abuse of power.
 He denies wrongdoing.